Considering a Separation? Here’s What to Keep in Mind

 Step 1: Talk to a family lawyer

 Getting legal advice before you make any changes is a smart idea.
-Moving out of the family home, for example, can affect your custody and access rights to your children, as well as your ability to possess the family home, at least on a temporary basis.
+Moving out of the family home, for example, can affect your parenting rights to your children, as well as your ability to possess the family home, at least on a temporary basis.
 (One caveat: if domestic violence is a possibility, the safety of you and your children is more important.
 Have a safety plan in place, including a way to get out quickly if necessary.
 Many crisis housing facilities will assist in developing that plan, and you can contact them anonymously.)
 If you do move out of the family home without your children, it’s especially important to see a family lawyer as soon as possible to start dealing with your legal issues.

 Step 2: Be organized